Four Seasons Hotel Cairo at the First Residence

 Cairo has long-standing populations of major religious groups and past colonial powers, so it’s possible to find celebrations for most every major holiday.
 Islam, however, is the prevailing force here, and the month of Ramadan is one of the most pronounced Islamic holidays.
 It happens in July or August, and during this time, some shops and restaurants may stay closed during the daytime fast.

-Call us on 020 3993 8476 to start planning your holiday to Four Seasons Hotel Cairo at the First Residence or take a look at our itineraries to Egypt
+To start planning your holiday to Four Seasons Hotel Cairo at the First Residence

 The luxurious Four Seasons First Residence is perfectly situated on the Giza side of Cairo, not too far from the iconic pyramids.
 The majestic rooms, facilities and service are of an exceptional standard and have views towards the Nile or the Pyramids.